-- (4) Where a carrier refuses to transport a mobility aid for any of the reasons above, the carrier will: - (a) inform the person of the reason for refusal at the time of refusal; and, - (b) advise the person of alternate transportation arrangements that the person may make to transport the aid, or of alternative trips for the person to travel with the aid. - (5) Where space permits, the carrier will store a person's manual folding wheelchair in the passenger cabin during the flight. - (6) Where space permits, the carrier will permit a person with a disability to retain in the person's custody any of the following small assistive devices that the person needs during travel: - (a) a walker, a cane, crutches or braces; - (b) any device that assists the person to communicate; and - (c) any prosthesis or medical device such as a portable oxygen concentrator.
+- d) Where a carrier refuses to transport a mobility aid for any of the reasons above, the carrier will: - 1. inform the person of the reason for refusal at the time of refusal; and, - 2. advise the person of alternate transportation arrangements that the person may make to transport the aid, or of alternative trips for the person to travel with the aid. - e) Where space permits, the carrier will store a person's manual folding wheelchair in the passenger cabin during the flight. - f) Where space permits, the carrier will permit a person with a disability to retain in the person's custody any of the following small assistive devices that the person needs during travel: - 1. a walker, a cane, crutches or braces; - 2. any device that assists the person to communicate; and - 3. any prosthesis or medical device such as a portable oxygen concentrator.